mdrights/LiveSlak/README.txt

 A Slackware Live module contains a directory tree, which has been 'squashed' into a compressed archive file by the program "squashfs".
 The compression algorithm used is "xz" which explains the choice of the module's file extension ".sxz" meaning "squashed with xz".

 Slackware Live Edition expects its modules to adhere to a particularly loose filename convention:
   * The filename format is "NNNN-modname-*.sxz", where 'N' is a digit and 'modname' must not contain a dash '-'.
   * The "modname" part is what you must specify in the boot parameters "load" and "noload".
   * Anything may be part of the '*' but most commonly used is "${VERSION}-${ARCH}".
 The core modules in Slackware Live use the Slackware release as ${VERSION} and the Slackware architecture as ${ARCH}.
 For the modules in addons/ and optional/ subdirectories, ${VERSION} would commonly be the version of the program that is being made available in the module.
   * The four digits of a modulename have a meaning.
 Some ranges are claimed by the core OS, so please do not use them.
-Their prefixes are based on the package source:
+Their prefixes are based on the package source: <code>
     0000 = contains the Slackware /boot directory 0010-0019 = packages installed from a Slackware tagfile (a,ap,d, ... , y series)
     0020-0029 = packages installed from a package list as found in the ./pkglists subdirectory of the liveslak sources (min, xbase, xapbase, xfcebase etc)
-    0030-0039 = a 'local' package, i.e. a package found in subdirectory ./local or ./local64 (depending on architecture) 0099 = liveslak configuration module (contaning all the customizations that change the installed packages into a usable Live OS)
+    0030-0039 = a 'local' package, i.e. a package found in subdirectory ./local or ./local64 (depending on architecture) 0099 = liveslak configuration module (contaning all the customizations that change the installed packages into a usable Live OS) </code>
   * Other ranges are free to be used.
 Note that order in which the filesystem of the Live OS is assembled by overlaying the squashed directory trees depends on the module numbering.
 So if you have modules that you want to have loaded in specific order, just ensure that their filenames have ascending numbers.

-Example of a core module: 0099-slackware_zzzconf-14.2-x86_64.sxz Example of an optional module: 0060-nvidia-352.79_4.4.1-current-x86_64.sxz
+  - Example of a core module: 0099-slackware_zzzconf-14.2-x86_64.sxz
+  - Example of an optional module: 0060-nvidia-352.79_4.4.1-current-x86_64.sxz

 === BIOS boot ===